tomphp/climbing-the-pyramid/climbing_the_pyramid.md

-For a lot of people, this raises the concern about how to maintain the confidence that these lower level tests cover all the behaviour in the system, although not testing completely everything with end-to-end acceptance tests.
+For a lot of people, this raises the concern about how to maintain the confidence that these lower level tests cover all the behaviour in the system, while not testing everything with end-to-end acceptance tests.

 For some years now, I've been developing software in this way, and I feel that I have now learned a workflow which gives me complete confidence in the test